katholiek-onderwijs-vlaanderen/sri/README.md

 ## Introduction
 This specification describes a set of requirements for implementing RESTful interfaces.
 An interface that adheres to this specification qualifies as an SRI interface.
 In short SRI defines a number of things about a RESTful interface :

-- The api must support regular and list resources
+- The api must support regular resources.
+- The api must expose a sensible set of queries on resource as list resources.
-- The api uses keys and permalinks in a certain way
+- The api uses keys and permalinks in a certain way.
-- The api exposes meta-information
+- The api exposes meta-information.
-- List resource all support a set of common URL query parameters
+- List resource all support a set of common URL query parameters.
-- Batch operations are supported to to enforce atomic updates/creates of multiple resources
+- Batch operations are supported to to enforce atomic updates/creates of multiple resources.
-- All regular resources have a JSON schema associated
+- Regular resources have a JSON schema associated.
 - etc...

 RESTful web services follow the general architecture used to build the world wide web.
 This architectural style is described in [Roy Fielding’s dissertation][roy-fielding].